MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-message-add-in.md

 - For more information on how to report a message using the Report Message feature, see [Report false positives and false negatives in Outlook](report-false-positives-and-false-negatives.md).

-- Organizations that have a URL filtering or security solution (such as a proxy and/or firewall)  in place will need to have ipagave.azurewebsites.net and outlook.office.com endpoints allowed to be reached on HTTPS protocol.
+- Organizations that have a URL filtering or security solution (such as a proxy and/or firewall) in place, must have ipagave.azurewebsites.net and outlook.office.com endpoints allowed to be reached on HTTPS protocol.

 > [!IMPORTANT]